sjagoori/be/week-1&2/readme.md

 2. What are the `req` and `res` parameters?

 The `req` parameter is short for request, it can be used to access the information in a request.
-For example, it would allow the backend to process parameters that are passed in the url as `req.param.parameter` for `/:parameter` or queries as `req.query.que` for `?que=Hello`.
+For example, it would allow the backend to process parameters that are passed in the URL as `req.param.parameter` for `/:parameter` or queries as `req.query.que` for `?que=Hello`.

 The `res` parameter is short for the response, it can be used to respond for example after a request is processed.
-The request parameter can send status codes, headers, files and more.
+The request parameter can send status codes, headers, files, and more.

 3. The confusing part is that your laptop is both the client and the server.
 It's a local development environment.

 That is true, though, the Node server is running on your machine and your browser is the client.
 Devices on your local network can, if your router allows it, access your Node project hosted on your laptop by entering {laptops.ip}:{port} in their browser.

+4. How does Express combine the data from the server with the templating?
+Express extracts the data from the middleware process and passes the data as object to the views as they are rendered.

+5. How do partials work?
+Can you set-up a folder structure for your component system?
+Partials are reusable components such as the nav or header/footer.
+One could make a separate components folder and include those components in each EJS like <% include ./component/header %>